Dependencies

 Or for multiple dependencies at once:

-Claude calls plenar_add_dependency or plenar_bulk_add_dependencies as needed.
-The preview shows how the dependency change affects the schedule.
+Claude calls plenar_add_dependency for a single link, or plenar_bulk_add_dependencies for several at once.
+The New Plan preview shows how the dependency change affects the plan before you apply it.

 Removing dependencies